ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 If we disregard matters of syntax, the first thing that will stand out will be *immutability*.
 How does one modify a variable after it has been declared?
-Why can't one modify variables outside a declaration?
+Why can't one modify variables after they've been declared?

 Understanding the concept of immutabilityis vital.
 There are many other foreign concepts later on that will boggle the mind, type